YawFrempong/iOS-Projects-Schoolwork-/User Filter/README.md

 # Filter Users

-A simple app that filters and sorst users based on location, gender, name and age.
+A simple app that filters and sorts users based on location, gender, name and age.

 Sort Option: